Call for Nominations

-- Nominators should submit a 1 to 2-page document (letter) by March 1, 2020, that describes in as much detail as possible how the nominee meets the International Sociology of Sport’s Honorary Member criteria.
-Submit nominations by email to Mike Sam at email@example.com.
+- Nominators should submit a 1 to 2-page document (letter) that describes in as much detail as possible how the nominee meets the International Sociology of Sport’s Honorary Member criteria.
+Submit nominations by email to Mike Sam at firstname.lastname@example.org.

 The aim of the International Sociology of Sport Association’s (ISSA) Graduate Paper Award is to recognize the scholarship of outstanding graduate students in the international community of sociology of sport.
-The award will be granted to a scholarly paper, authored by a graduate student, which is deemed by a panel of judges to demonstrate considerable originality, critical and analytical ability, and to be of the highest quality from among those submitted1.
-The winning author will be invited to receive the award and present or distribute the paper at the annual conference of the ISSA.
+The award will be granted to a scholarly paper, authored by a graduate student, which is deemed by a panel of judges to demonstrate considerable originality, critical and analytical ability, and to be of the highest quality from among those submitted.

-- The student must be registered for masters or doctoral level graduate work at the time her or his paper is submitted.
+- The student must be registered for masters or doctoral level graduate work at the time their paper is submitted.

 - It must be a single-authored paper.

-- The student must be a member of ISSA at the time her or his paper is submitted.
+- The student must be a member of ISSA at the time their paper is submitted.

 - The committee will accept only one submission per author.